-Publishing a research data description in SND's catalog does not mean that the data itself must be open.
+Publishing a research data description in the SND catalogue does not mean that the data itself must be open.
 Access to the research data may be restricted for legal or other reasons, but the metadata descriptions should always be openly available.
 Metadata descriptions are intrinsically valuable and should be preserved even in cases where the related research data is destroyed or deleted.

 Several areas related to research data management have emerged as foci for SND as the need for infrastructure developments within research data management has increased.
 Focus points for the SND consortium and network include:

 Technical development, not least regarding local repositories for research data

 Collaboration regarding legal interpretations of laws and guidelines concerning research data and data management

 The staff members at the university who are working to build our research data management infrastructure do so in connection with SND and the national network organised by SND.
 In addition to the library, the university lawyers, ITS (IT support and system development), the archive and the university's domain specialists are involved in this work.
 Specialised information about their areas can be found within their respective web pages or by contacting them directly.